Twitter

 Ukrainian comsat: Lybid

-As of November 2012, the launch of the spacecraft was expected in December 2013.
-The payload module was delivered from ISS Reshetnev to Canada's MacDonald, Dettwiler and Associates, MDA, by the beginning of 2013.
-However in November 2013, ISS Reshetnev announced that the company was still conducting integration between satellite's platform and its payload module.
-Upon the completion of the procedure in December 2013, the company planned to start electrical, thermal and vacuum, mechanical and high-frequency tests of the satellite.
 Then, in the first half of 2014, the Russian annexation of Crimea threatened to derail the project.
-In its wake, Ukraine had to move its ground control for the satellite from Crimea to Kiev.
+In its wake, Ukraine had to move its ground control for the satellite from Crimea to Kyiv.
 By the beginning of August 2014, ISS Reshetnev had to put a fully assembled Lybid into storage.
-Still, in the same month, the Ukrainian space agency reported that the Zenit-2SB-80 launch vehicle and its Fregat upper stage had been manufactured and the state enterprise GP Ukrkosmos had been building the mission control center for the satellite in Kiev.
-In addition, a command and tracking station for the project would be deployed near the Ukrainian capital, the agency said.
+Still, in the same month, the Ukrainian space agency reported that the Zenit-2SB-80 launch vehicle and its Fregat upper stage had been manufactured and the state enterprise GP Ukrkosmos had been building the mission control center for the satellite in the Ukrainian capital.
+In addition, a command and tracking station for the project would be deployed near Kyiv, the agency said.
 The announcement said that all assets would be ready for launch of Lybid in the fourth quarter of 2014.

 Brazilian comsat

-In February 2013, the head of ISS Reshetnev told the Interfax new agency, that the company had submitted bid for a tender of the Brazilian government to build a communications satellite.
+In February 2013, the head of ISS Reshetnev told the Interfax new agency, that the company had submitted a bid for a tender of the Brazilian government to build a communications satellite.

 Braslet